trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 In the past, SymPy has participated under the umbrella of the Python Software Foundation, the Space Telescope Science Institute, and Portland State University.
 However, there is more competition for students applying under an umbrella organization, meaning that SymPy might not get as many students accepted as we would like or could handle.
 Also, umbrella mentoring organizations may limit what applications are accepted to work on SymPy based on what they see as being beneficial to their own organization, instead of directly to SymPy.

 # If accepted, would this be your first year participating in GSoC?
+(Note: this question takes a boolean answer)

 No